 Multi-Slide Patio Doors

-If one sliding patio door isn’t enough for you, Pella’s multi-slide patio doors offer up to 10 operable panels that can open from one side or the middle for incredible design flexibility.
+If one sliding patio door isn’t enough, you have plenty of alternative options that give you more!
+Pella’s multi-slide patio doors offer up to 10 operable panels that can open from one side or the middle for incredible design flexibility.

-The doors can tuck out of sight within a wall pocket or stack together, allowing you to determine how to best open up your space and connect to the outside world.
+The doors can tuck out of sight within a wall pocket or stack together, allowing you to determine how to best open up your space and connect interior rooms or to the outside world.

-If you have a beautiful view, like these new homeowners in Santa Fe, and your vision is to incorporate as much glass as possible to capture the beauty of the outdoors, multi-slide patio doors can provide a spectacular panoramic view that you and your guests won’t soon forget.
+If you have a beautiful view, like these new homeowners in Dubuque, and your vision is to incorporate as much glass as possible to capture the beauty of the outdoors, multi-slide patio doors can provide a spectacular panoramic view that you and your guests won’t soon forget.

 Bifold Patio Doors